blocksense-network/noir/formal_verification_docs/src/annotations/rec_loops.md

 }
 ```
 Since `sum` is always increasing and `x` is non-negative, the assertion `sum >= y` holds for all valid inputs.
 Noir FV can verify this automatically without requiring additional annotations.

+### Recursion

+In Noir FV you *can* prove statements for recursive functions but this is not beneficial because programs with recursion **can not** be built by the standard Noir compiler.